sebastiansulinski/smart-quotes/README.md

 echo SmartQuotesFactory::filter(new AsciiCharacterSet, $string);

 // both return:
-// "Contrary to popular belief, Lorem Ipsum is not simply random text.
-It has roots in a piece of classical Latin literature from 45 BC, making it over 2000 years old."
+// "Contrary to 'popular belief', Lorem Ipsum is not simply 'random text'.
+The cost in Sterling is £20.00"
-// 'Contrary to popular belief, Lorem Ipsum is not simply random text.
-It has roots in a piece of classical Latin literature from 45 BC, making it over 2000 years old.'
-// It's important to choose the right 'subject line' and define the cost in GBP (£)
 ```